 My aunt introduced me to the Harry Potter books in 2000 and I finished reading the first book on May 3.
-A month later, I had finished the first three books and was ready to buy the fourth book the day it came out.
+A month later, I finished the first three books and was ready to buy the fourth book the day it came out.
 I happened upon MuggleNet in the summer of 2003 after I finished reading the fifth book and was immediately drawn to the editorials.
-I am quite a bit older than most of you people here but I still consider myself a devoted Harry Potter fan.
+I started listening to the MuggleCast podcast in December 2006 - the same day J.K.
+Rowling released the title of Book 7!
+I have been a MuggleCast transcriber since February 2009 and transcript editor since November 2009.
+In the summer of 2012, I began editing the Alohomora! transcripts.
+I am quite a bit older than most of you people here, but I still consider myself a devoted Harry Potter fan.
 Keep up the great work, and don't stop with the MuggleCast and Alohomora! episodes!

 I've been transcribing for MuggleCast since 2007.
-During that time, I've moved five times, lived in three different countries on three different continents, and received a Master's degree.
-I have two daughters who I've read the first three books to (we listened to the rest on audio) and who have seen most of the movies.
-The oldest loves the series almost as much as I do.
+During that time, I've moved seven times, lived in three different countries on three different continents, and received a Master's degree.
+I re-read the series about once a year and each time my favorite book changes - currently, it's Order of the Phoenix.
+My favorite of the films is Goblet of Fire.